 Growing up abroad instilled me with a fascination for what makes us all the same yet different – what moves us and what gets us moving?
 Back in the Netherlands I studied Cultural Anthropology, then worked as a researcher for a television documentary company before ending up in photojournalism.
 To this day, I still have the same fascination.
 What ‘cross-pollination’ happens when certain political decisions or changes in society bring upheaval to existing cultures or structures?
 My personal projects are driven by my motivation to have a greater understanding of what certain things that I read or hear about in the news actually mean.
 By focusing on people living the stories we read or hear about, I try to make the abstract tangible.
 I thereby use a visual language that is without frills or scripted reality – it’s content is intended to be contemplative.
 I do not particularly aim at showing my personal opinion but much rather want to encourage the viewer to make their own reflections and draw their own conclusions.

 I combine my own (long term documentary) stories and projects with work in assignment.
-I also teach photojournalism and documentary photography at the FOTOfactory, ACF and CREA (see Partners).
+I also teach photojournalism and documentary photography at the FOTOfactory and CREA (see Partners).
 On top, I train in photovoice, a participatory research method based on the use of photography.
 In 2014 I set up the PictureBridge Foundation.
 It uses photography and visual storytelling to make groups of people who would otherwise not so quickly meet each other exchange point of views and connect.

 My work is published in different magazines and newspapers, including:

 Volkskrant Magazine, La Vanguardia Magazine, De Groene Amsterdammer, NRC, Nieuwe Revu, ElleGirl, One World Magazine, Het Parool, Heineken, Doctors without Borders, Humanitas, Esta, FACTS, Chrismon, Marie Claire, Vrij Nederland, MOMEDIA, Marco Polo Travel Guides